t-taniai/LocalExpStereo/README.md

 - OpenCV 3.02 (will be automatically installed via NuGet)
 - Maxflow code v3.01 by Boykov and Kolmogorov (http://vision.csd.uwo.ca/code/)

+## How to Run?
+1. Download and extract maxflow source code to "maxflow" directory.
+2. Download and extract an example dataset (see Adirondack below) in "data/MiddV3/Adirondack".
+3. Build the solution with release mode.
+4. Run demo.bat file.
+Results will be saved in "results/cones", "results/teddy", and "results/Adirondack".

+## Options
+- -doDual <0,1>: Estimate left and right image disparities and do post-processing using consistency check.
+- -iterations <int>: Number of main iterations.
+- -pmIterations <int>: Number of initial iterations performed without smoothness terms (this accelerates inference).
+- -smooth_weight <float>: Smoothness weight (lambda in the paper).
+- -filterRedious <int>: The redius of matching windows (filterRedious/2 is used as the kernel radius of guided image filter).

 ## Pre-computed MC-CNN matching costs
 We use matching cost volumes computed by MC-CNN-acrt (https://github.com/jzbontar/mc-cnn).
 We provide pre-computed matching cost data for 30 test and training image pairs of Middlebury benchmark V3.